A loaf of gluten-free banana bread on a wooden cutting board next to a banana and a bowl of chocolate chips.

 Instructions

-• Add the gluten-free flour blend, baking powder, baking soda, ground cinnamon, and salt and xanthan gum (if using) to the bowl.
-Stir until no more streaks of flour remain.
+• Add 2 cups (280 g) gluten-free flour blend, 2 teaspoons (8 g) baking powder, 1 teaspoon (4 g) baking soda, 1 teaspoon ground cinnamon, and ½ teaspoon kosher salt.
+Stir until no streaks of flour remain.

-• Spoon the batter into the prepared loaf pan.
-Slice the remaining banana in half lengthwise.
-Place the two banana halves on top of the batter.
+• Pour batter into prepared loaf pan.
+Slice remaining 1 banana in half lengthwise and place on top.

 Notes